-SPECIAL NOTE ABOUT CORONAVIRUS: We were able to complete a productive 2020 field season with scaled-back occupancy at the Ives Lake Field Station.
+SPECIAL NOTE ABOUT CORONAVIRUS: We were able to complete productive 2020-21 field seasons with some scaling back of occupancy at the Ives Lake Field Station and some special guidelines and procedures.
 Thanks to all researchers for efforts to work with us to keep the station a safe environment.

 - logistical support through the Ives Lake Field Station

 - research access to the extensive holdings of the Huron Mt.
 Club in the Huron Mountains area of Marquette County, MI.